kinderjosh/reduced-cobol/README.md

 Reduced COBOL is an open-source compiler for a smaller subset of COBOL that generates native C99 code for Windows and Unix-like operating systems.

 > [!WARNING]
 > This compiler is still in development and contains many bugs and missing features.
-Currently, this compiler is extremely unstable, don't expect much.
+Currently, this compiler is extremely unstable and shouldn't be used, so don't expect much.

 ## Requirements